Plumber Insurance: Fixing Pipes & Protecting Your Business

 Commercial Property Insurance

-This policy is for the physical location of your business.
-It also covers the equipment, whether the property is owned or leased.
+This policy covers your business’s physical location and equipment, whether owned or leased.

 Business Income Insurance